 This sheet is about exposure to fluconazole in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is fluconazole?

-Fluconazole is a medication used to treat yeast and fungal infections.
-It can be taken orally (by mouth), injected, or given IV (into a vein).
-It is most commonly used as a single oral dose of 150 mg to treat vaginal yeast infections.
+Fluconazole is a medication that has been used to treat yeast and fungal infections.
+It can be taken orally (by mouth), injected (by shot), or given by IV (into a vein).
+It is mostly used as a single oral dose of 150 milligrams (mg) to treat vaginal yeast infections.
 For severe fungal infections involving the whole body, higher IV doses of up to 800 mg daily have been used.
 Fluconazole is sold under the brand name Diflucan®.

-The product label for fluconazole recommends people who are pregnant not use this medication except in cases of severe or potentially life-threatening fungal infections.
-For some people, the benefit of using fluconazole in a pregnancy may outweigh possible risks.
-Your healthcare providers can talk with you about what treatment is best for you.
+The product label for fluconazole recommends women who are pregnant not use this medication except in cases of severe or potentially life-threatening fungal infections.
+However, the benefit of using fluconazole might outweigh possible risks.
+Your healthcare providers can talk with you about using fluconazole and what treatment is best for you.

 I take fluconazole.
 Can it make it harder for me to get pregnant?

-A study in laboratory animals did not find that fluconazole affected fertility.
-Studies in humans have not been done to see if fluconazole could make it harder for to get pregnant.
+Studies have not been done to see if taking fluconazole can make it harder to get pregnant.

-Alternatively, two studies involving over 500 pregnancies with low dose oral fluconazole use in the months before or during their pregnancy did not find an increased chance for miscarriage.
-The FDA issued a statement in October 2019 concluding that available studies do not provide definite evidence of an increased chance for miscarriage with a single 150 mg dose of oral fluconazole.
+Two studies involving over 500 pregnancies with use of low-dose oral fluconazole in the months before or during the pregnancy did not find an increased chance of miscarriage.
+The U.S. Food and Drug Administration (FDA) made a statement in October 2019 saying that available studies do not provide definite evidence of an increased chance of miscarriage with a single 150 mg dose of oral fluconazole.

 Does taking fluconazole increase the chance of birth defects?

-Studies have not found an increase in premature birth (birth before 37 weeks of pregnancy) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth) following a single dose of fluconazole.
-One study did not find an increased chance for stillbirth with any use of fluconazole.
+Studies have not found an increased chance of preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth) following a single dose of fluconazole.
+Studies have not found an increased chance of stillbirth in pregnancies exposed to fluconazole.

 Does taking fluconazole in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if fluconazole can cause behavior or learning issues for a child exposed in pregnancy.
+Studies have not been done to see if fluconazole can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking fluconazole:

-If you have a yeast infection of your breast, your infant might also have oral thrush (a yeast infection in the mouth).
-In your child does have an infection, they will also need medical treatment, because the amount of fluconazole transferred through breast milk is not enough to treat the nursing child.
+If a person who is breastfeeding has a yeast infection of the breast, the infant might also have oral thrush (a yeast infection in the mouth).
+If the child does have oral thrush, they will need their own medical treatment because the amount of fluconazole that passes into the breast milk is not enough to treat the child’s infection.
+If you suspect the baby has oral thrush or other symptoms, contact the child’s healthcare provider.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes fluconazole, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes fluconazole, could it affect his fertility or increase the chance of birth defects?

-There is one study in laboratory animals that found lowered sperm count while the animal was exposed to fluconazole.
+Studies have not been done in humans to see if fluconazole could affect men’s fertility (ability to get a partner pregnant) or increase the chance of birth defects.
+One study in laboratory animals found lowered sperm count while the animal was exposed to fluconazole.
 Sperm counts returned to normal two months after stopping treatment.
-Studies have not been done in humans to see if fluconazole could affect male fertility.
-In general, exposures that males or sperm donors have are unlikely to increase the risks to a pregnancy.
+In general, exposures that fathers or sperm donors are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.